mash-97/file_disperser/README.md

 Disperse/copy given files into the tree of a destination directory with random times.
 It has an another class `FileDisperser::FolderGenerator` by which you can create random folders inside the destination directory with spceified depth-limit and disperse-range, means the depth-limit the generator can go to create folders and the disperse-range the generator can create folders inside a single folder.
-See into Example section to have idea of using this gem.
+See into Example section to have the idea of using this gem.

 ## Installation

-Right now it can't be found on https://rubygems.org/, cause it's not uploaded there.
-So what you can do is clone or fork it from here.
+Clone the repository by git:

 `git clone https://github.com/mash-97/file_disperser.git`